Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and English Murukku Snack (1 Piece)

 Portion Control

-Pair the snack with a source of protein, such as a handful of nuts like almonds or walnuts.
-This can help slow down the absorption of sugars.
+Pair your snack with a source of protein, such as a small handful of nuts or a boiled egg.
+Protein can help slow down the absorption of carbohydrates and stabilize blood sugar levels.

-Engage in light physical activity, like a short walk, after consuming the snack.
-Physical activity can help in utilizing the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after consuming the snack.
+This can help your body use up the glucose more efficiently.

 Hydration